COMP90082SM12022/plugins/editor.domains-apGeneratorPlanimation/README.md

 This folder contains the plugin for http://editor.planning.domains.

 ## Functionality
- - Create the generator for animation profile of Planimation.
+ - This pulgin is similar to the pddl generator plugin existing in editor.planning.domains, can add built in generators for different visualizations that are common in planning.

 ## How to use this plugin